 Equal Pay, $$ (From $195)

-This past week, women made history: The first female was elected Vice President of the United States.
-And as Madame VP Kamala Harris so beautifully stated, "I will not be the last."
-Wearing a bright purple suit to the inauguration, Harris honored Shirley Chisholm, the first African-American woman elected to Congress and a courageous pioneer for women in American politics who famously said, "If they don't give you a seat at the table, bring a folding chair."
-These empowering messages didn't just project from the loud speaker on the National Mall this Wednesday: They echoed throughout the whole world, supporting a movement of unity and equality that we — so very much — need to act on together.
+It's been a good time for women making history.
+Let's start with the election of the first female Vice President of the United States.
+And as Madame VP Kamala Harris so beautifully stated at her inauguration, "I will not be the last."
+Wearing a bright purple suit, Harris honored Shirley Chisholm, the first African-American woman elected to Congress and a courageous pioneer for women in American politics who famously said, "If they don't give you a seat at the table, bring a folding chair."
+These empowering messages didn't just project from the loud speaker on the National Mall: They echoed throughout the whole world, supporting a movement of unity and equality that we — so very much — need to act on together.

 At a Glance